savethehopestationhouse/bicycling_advocacy/organizations/cities/mountain_view_bpac/README.md

 - The City Council adopted the 2015 Mountain View BTP Update on November 17, 2015.
 - **Primary objective**: "To provide a safe and efficient bicycle network that improves access, eliminates barriers to bicycle travel, encourages automobile trip reduction and promotes cycling as a recreational activity and a transportation option."

-To provide a safe and efficient bicycle network that improves access, eliminates barriers to bicycle travel, encourages automobile trip reduction and promotes cycling as a recreational activity and a transportation option.

 [table 2-2](../../../images/mv_btp_2015_fig2-2_bikeways-proposed.png)